alvaro-osvaldo-tm/Normative-Documents/README.md

 Also, lacks for tools to validate the guidelines.

+It's possible to read the next features to be released in [Roadmap](#Roadmap) section.

 ## Requirements

 If you only want to read without build , [VS Code](https://code.visualstudio.com/) or [https://obsidian.md/](Obsidian) software is enough, see the section [Usage](#usage) below for instructions.